 Go | picture of car | stick man walking

 Buy | picture of popcorn | picture of a drink

 Each sentence should contain a positive and negative fragment.
 Do the first one on the board as a group, elicit as much as possible:

 Mary didn't go to the cinema by car, she walked.

-In this ESL speaking activity, students will first make a list of five things they did on their last holiday.
-They will use these statements to form a list of questions to interview a partner.
+Start by telling the students to make a list of five things they didn't do on their last holiday and create a negative past simple statement for each one.
+They will later use these statements to form a list of questions to interview a partner.
 For example:

 The student has written: I didn't go hiking.

 Asks their partner: Did you go hiking on your last holiday?